 Programs and Processes in Linux - 2

-What Happens When You Run sudo ls
+What Happens When You Run sudo ls?

-in handling privilege escalation.
+When you run sudo ls, the process creation sequence introduces an additional layer due to the role of sudo in handling privilege escalation.
 This also involves modifications to the environment variables to ensure security.

 1. Shell Forks a Child Process for sudo